mootools/mootools-core/Docs/Native/Hash.md

 Hash Method: toQueryString {#Hash:toQueryString}
 ------------------------------------------------

-Generates a query string from key/pair values in an object and URI encodes the values.
+Generates a query string from key/value pairs in an object and URI encodes the values.

 ### Syntax: